zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

   representations and can immediately return them without having to turn around for getting them from the HMC.

+  Resources that no longer exist on the HMC are automatically not exported anymore.
+Resources that were created on the HMC since the exporter was started are not detected.

 The exporter code is agnostic to the actual set of metrics supported by the HMC.
 A new metric exposed by the HMC metric service or a new property added to one of the auto-updated resources can immediately be supported by just adding it to